koeltv/shrinking-kotlin-containers/README.md

 In each section, you will find a measurement of the size of the various parts of each image and their final size.
 Those numbers may change depending on a few factors, like the version of the base image used, and should only be used as a comparison.
-Sometimes since the base image and libraries are bundled in a single layer they can't be counted separately, and are therefore counted together.
-This will be indicated with `... (+ libraries)` in the base image size column, and `---` in the libraries size column.
+Sometimes since the base image and libraries are bundled in a single layer they are either estimated via an archive if available or are counted together (indicated with `... (+ libraries)` in the base image size column, and `---` in the libraries size column).
 Also, you may find that sometimes the individual numbers don't exactly add up to the total size.
 That is because of rounding, as the total is what you will see with `docker image ls` and the individual numbers were calculated from the individual layers.

 The jar itself has a size of `16.9 KB` and the fatJar has a size of `10.7 MB`.